router5/router5.github.io/_guides/async-data.md

 There are many ways to handle data coming from a router and from an API:
 - your components can receive them both at the same time
 - your components can receive a route update first and then a data update later
-- your components can reveice a route update first and decide to load data
+- your components can receive a route update first and decide to load data
 - etc...

 Router5 doesn't provide an opinionated way of handling async data, instead this article demonstrates the tools router5 can provide to help you loading data.
 You shouldn't view those examples as _the_ way to load data, their purpose is purely illustrative and they don't cover every case (error handling, server-side data loading, etc...).
 Instead you should aim to do things and organise your code the way you think is best for you and your application.